hall-lab/protocols/environment.md

 ## Useful `.bashrc` lines

-Add any or all of these to your `~/.bashrc` file to customize your environment
+Add any or all of these to your `~/.bashrc` file to customize your environment.
+The system will automatically run this file each time you log on.
+If you modify it, your changes will appear after logging out and back in, or after you run `source ~/.bashrc`.

 ```bash
 # terminal prompt as [username@blade14-4-10 current-dir]$